 layers and between the lanes.
 All these areas are highlighted when the mouse is moved over.

-When a node icon is dragged from the palette to the canvas, or when a node is dragged to a different
+When a node icon is dragged from the palette to the canvas, or when a node is moved to a different

-position, only the cells accepting the particular node are highlighted:
+position, only the cells accepting the particular node type are highlighted.

 Nodes are assigned names at node creation time.
 Names have to be unique across the diagram.
-Node names are automatically generated.
 They can be changed inline any time later.
 Duplicate names are rejected.
 Nodes are created either by dragging a node icon from the palette, or by selecting a node item from the context menu on the canvas.
-The available selection options are context sensitive:
+The selection options are context sensitive:

 Layers and/or lanes can be added from the canvas context menu when the mouse is positioned on a pipe.
-Empty layers and/or lanes can be removed when the mouse is positioned on them:
+Empty layers or lanes can be removed from the context menu:

-Single mouse click on a node or on a link marks it as selected.
+Single mouse click on a node or on a link displays it as selected.
 Multiple selections can be made in two ways:

 You can delete all of the selected graph elements using any of: